LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/mstest.rst

       :alt: WINDOWS: Set Test Explorer to use x64 process

       WINDOWS: Set Test Explorer to use x64 process

+   You may also need to update some of the testing packages.
+Right click on the ``CarTests`` project and select *Manage NuGet Packages...*.
+If you see some items in the *Update* section of the panel that opens, run the updates.
+Close and reopen the *Team Explorer* panel and *Visual Studio* to ensure the changes are applied.

 All Users: Output and Adding More Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^